J.D., Georgetown University Law Center (2013)

 U.S. District Court for the Southern District of New York

-Jaime also maintains an active pro bono practice.
-Most recently, he litigated negligence and breach of contract claims in federal court to obtain a favorable settlement for a Detroit-based artist.
+Jaime also strives to maintain an active pro bono practice.
+He litigated negligence and breach of contract claims in state and federal court to obtain a favorable settlement for a Detroit-based artist, and reversed on appeal the denial of social security disability benefits for a minor.

 During law school, Jaime interned at the Court of Appeals for the Federal Circuit in the chambers of Judge Jimmie V. Reyna, and at the International Trade Commission in the Office of General Counsel.
-Prior to law school, he worked as an examiner at the U.S. Patent and Trademark Office, where he examined Business Methods patent applications.
+He is a graduate of the Georgetown University Law Center and also earned joint degrees in engineering and economics from Swarthmore College.

 Jaime F. Cardenas-Navia, Thirty Years of Flawed Incentives: An Empirical and Economic Analysis of Hatch-Waxman Patent-Term Restoration, Berkeley Technology Law Journal (2015).
 Available at https://scholarship.law.berkeley.edu/btlj/vol29/iss2/6